How to Make a Traditional English Apple Crumble

 - Carefully spoon crumble over apple

-- Smooth surface with a metal spoon & push sideways gently to seal edges, to prevent any apple bubbling through when cooking.
+- Smooth surface with a metal spoon and push sideways gently to seal edges, to prevent any apple bubbling through when cooking.

 - Sprinkle demerara on top, to make it more crunchy (optional).

-- Place in pre-heated oven, at 180 C, for 35-45 minutes depending on size of oven & whether or not convection.
+- Place in a preheated oven, at 180 C, for 35–45 minutes depending on size of oven and whether or not convection.